Skip to main content

 2025 Trips

-We are adding new trips onto the Events Calendar to fill out the remainder of the 2024 and beginning to add trips to the 2025 paddling schedules!
+We are adding great new trips onto the Events Calendar for the 2025 paddling season!
 If you are an existing trip coordinator, please get your trips on the calendar as soon as possible.
 If you are interested in coordinating a paddling trip for our Club but need to know how or need support, please reach out to our Trip Coordinator

 Check Out Photos From Our Events